History of the Staten Island Railway: Improvements

 In August 1912, the New York City Board of Estimate provided notice that it would hold a hearing on September 19 on the Staten Island Railway Company's application to add an additional track between Amboy Road in Pleasant Plains and Huguenot Avenue in Huguenot.
 In October 1912, work installing the new signaling system on the Perth Amboy Division was complete, with the exception of the single-track segment between Annadale and Pleasant Plains, which had a switch at Huguenot.
 The remaining section was scheduled to receive the new signaling once the completion of the grade-crossing elimination project in Huguenot and the completion of a second track between Annadale and Pleasant Plains.
 In October 1912, the Board of Estimate held a hearing on the Staten Island Railway Company's application to double-track its line from Pleasant Plains to Huguenot.
-A hearing had previously been held on the company's application for Amboy Avenue in Huguenot by itself.
+A hearing had previously been held on the company's application for Amboy Road in Huguenot by itself.
 Work on that grade separation project was being completed rapidly, with the concrete abutments for the railroad bridge being almost completed and large steel girders being ready to be put into place.
-Work to grade the right-of-way for the second track was extended from the Amboy Avenue grade crossing in Huguenot past Prince Bay station.
+Work to grade the right-of-way for the second track was extended from the Amboy Road grade crossing in Huguenot past Prince Bay station.
 Work to lay the second track was expected to begin following the passing of the application by the Board of Estimate.
 With the completion of the double-tracking, trains would no longer have to wait at sidings at Annadale and Pleasant Plains for trains in the opposite direction to proceed.